back to index

 Architecture Overview

-The solution uses three coordinated systems:
+The solution to face the challenge uses three coordinated systems:

 Multi-threaded QR detection.
 OpenCV running on background thread, processing camera frames continuously without blocking the main thread.